To receive developmental disability services, you must be either:

 - a minor child who has at least one custodial parent who is a resident of Vermont or

-An individual seeking funding for developmental services must also meet a funding priority under Vermont’s System of Care Plan.
+An individual seeking funding for developmental services must also meet a funding priority under the Vermont System of Care Plan.
+Check the current System of Care Plan to see if you meet a funding priority.